In the name of Allah, the Gracious, the Merciful

 Surat al-Isra 17:31

-The fetus is a human being who has the right to be protected from violence, and this right takes precedence over an adult’s desire to be free of an unwanted baby.
-An aborted or miscarried fetus is given the funeral prayer in Islam the same as any other human being.
+The fetus is a human being who has an inalienable natural right to be protected from violence, and this right takes precedence over an adult’s desire to be free of an unwanted baby.
+Since the fetus is most certainly alive even in the womb, an aborted or miscarried fetus is given the funeral prayer in Islam the same as any other human being.

 Al-Mughirah ibn Shu’bah reported: The Prophet, peace and blessings be upon him: